holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

         ]
         ...

-    An empty string for Mode means it is set to its default of read-write.
-This means for example that a container can mount sensitive host system directories such as `/`, `/boot`, `/etc` (as seen in [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies)), `/lib`, `/proc`, `/sys`, along with the rest discussed in the [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section, if that advice was not followed, if it was you have some defence in depth working for you, and although Docker may have mounted a directory as read-write, the underlying mount may be read-only, thus stopping the container from being able to modify files in these locations on the host system.
-If the host does not have the above directories mounted with constrained permissions, then we are relying on the user that runs any given Docker container mounting a sensitive host volume to mount it as read-only.
+    An empty string for Mode means that it is set to its read-write default.
+For example, a container can mount sensitive host system directories such as `/`, `/boot`, `/etc` (as seen in [Review Password Strategies](#vps-countermeasures-disable-remove-services-harden-what-is-left-review-password-strategies)), `/lib`, `/proc`, `/sys`, along with the rest as discussed in the [Lock Down the Mounting of Partitions](#vps-countermeasures-disable-remove-services-harden-what-is-left-lock-down-the-mounting-of-partitions) section, particularly if that advice was not followed.
+If it was followed, you have some defence in depth working for you, and although Docker may have mounted a directory as read-write, the underlying mount may be read-only, thus stopping the container from being able to modify files in these locations on the host system.
+If the host does not have the above directories mounted with constrained permissions, then we are relying on the user running any given Docker container that mounts a sensitive host volume to mount it as read-only.
 For example, after the following command has been run, users within the container can modify files in the hosts `/etc` directory:

     {title="Vulnerable mount", linenos=off, lang=bash}
         docker run -it --rm -v /etc:/hosts-etc --name=lets-mount-etc ubuntu